-Also, known as OPG (Orthopantomogram), these are full mouth Xrays.
-They are useful to find out the general health status of the oral cavity.
-These can be digital or hard copies.
+Known as OPG (Orthopantomogram, these are full mouth X-rays.
+They are useful to find oral health status & other pathologic findings.

-IOPAR and Panoramic x-rays will show most of the dental problems.
-These are not the most advanced radiographic methodology for dental implant diagnosis.
+IOPAR and Panoramic x-rays will show most of the dental problems, however, these are not the most advanced radiographic methodology for dental implant diagnosis.

-- Click a photograph of the X-rays or scan them with the top of the scanner open in a well-lit room.
+- Click a photograph of the X-rays or scan them with the scanner’s top open in a well-lit room.

-- E-mail the scanned copies to the email address provided by the case manager as an attachment.
+- E-mail these scanned copies to the email address provided by your case manager as an attachment.

 Photographs, IOPAR, and even Panoramic X rays can be easily emailed as an attachment.

-CT scans cannot be sent via email and will have to either be uploaded on our Dropbox address (which will be provided by your case manager) or mailed to the dental clinic of your desired destination.
+CT scans cannot be sent via e-mail and will have to either be uploaded to our Dropbox address (provided by your case manager) or printed and mailed to the dental clinic of your desired destination.